d3Jesus/alx-system_engineering-devops/0x01-shell_permissions/README.md

 TASK 11: Adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 TASK 12: Creates a directory called my_dir with permissions 751 int the working directory.
 TASK 13: Changes the group owner to school for the file hello.
+#ADVANCED
+TASK 14: Changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.